agardnerIT/thekindkeptn/README.md

 ## Troubleshooting

-### Windows Users (WSL2 and .wslconfig)
+### Windows Users
-Windows users, DO NOT IGNORE THIS SECTION.
-You will run into trouble if you ignore this.

 Windows users need to use WSL2 and set their .wslconfig accordingly.

 `wsl --status` should show: `Default Version: 2`

-Also make sure you create a file called `.wslconfig` and save to `c:\Users\you\.wslconfig:
+Also make sure you create a file called `.wslconfig` and save to `c:\Users\you\.wslconfig`.

+You can increase the limits if you have more resources available, but this is the minimum spec you need for stability:
 ```
 # Settings apply across all Linux distros running on WSL 2
 [wsl2]